ibm-cloud-docs/databases-for-mysql/howto-wal2json.md

 ## Wal2json Considerations and Tips

-- Setting `wal_level` to `logical` increases the size of the WAL files because PostgreSQL needs more data to accomplish logical decoding.
+- Setting `wal_level` to `logical` increases the size of the WAL files because MySQL needs more data to accomplish logical decoding.
 If you aren't using `wal2json`, you should leave `wal_level` at the default.
 Larger WAL files potentially mean that more disk space is required, there can be decrease in write throughput, there is greater potential for replication lag to affect HA and read-only replicas, and longer times to restore from a backup.

 - Logical decoding has a set of restrictions on what replicates.
 Some of these include schema/DDL, sequences, TRUNCATE, and Large Objects.

 - Logical replication slots do not sync between a primary (leader) and a replica.
 If a controlled switchover or failover occurs, the slot is re-created on the new leader automatically, but it does not maintain the place in the replication stream that it was before switchover or failover.
 This can result in downstream consumers missing changes.
 Systems must be able to detect when failover happens and resync as needed.

 - If you create a logical replication slot, and a consumer is not connected and consuming the changes, you run the risk of running your deployment out of disk space.
-The replication slot tells PostgreSQL to keep all the transaction logs that have the changes that the consumer needs.
-If nothing is consuming those changes, PostgreSQL continues collecting them until it is out of disk space.
+The replication slot tells MySQL to keep all the transaction logs that have the changes that the consumer needs.
+If nothing is consuming those changes, MySQL continues collecting them until it is out of disk space.
 You can monitor disk space with the [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mysql?topic=databases-for-mysql-monitoring).
 If you run out of space, you can [scale up disk](/docs/databases-for-mysql?topic=databases-for-mysql-resources-scaling), which allows the database to start.
 Then, you can either start consuming the changes or drop the slot.

 - You can check how much disk space is being used by a specific replication slot and whether that replication slot has an active consumer.
 Use the `admin` user to run one of the following commands:

-  **PostgreSQL 10.x and newer**
+  **MySQL 10.x and newer**
     ```
     SELECT slot_name, pg_size_pretty(pg_wal_lsn_diff(pg_current_wal_lsn(),restart_lsn)) AS lag, active from pg_replication_slots WHERE slot_type='logical';
     ```
     {: pre}

-  **PostgreSQL 9.x**
+  **MySQL 9.x**
     ```
     SELECT slot_name, pg_size_pretty(pg_xlog_location_diff(pg_current_xlog_location(),restart_lsn)) AS lag, active FROM pg_replication_slots WHERE slot_type='logical';
     ```